EmilStenstrom/friendlybit/comments/2008-06-15-feed-readers-should-show-comments_comments.md

   comment_content: 'Just a thought - perhaps it is the comments as a phenomena doesn''t
+    fit into the modern decentralized web..\n\nI know that people like Jeremy Keith has argued that comments shouldn''t be made at blogs but rather in alternate ways:
+    <a href="http://adactio.com/journal/1331\n\nPerhaps" rel="nofollow">http://adactio.com/journal/1331\n\nPerhaps</a>
-    fit into the modern decentralized web..\n\nI know that people like Jeremy Keith has argued that comments shouldn''t be made at blogs but rather in alternate ways: http://adactio.com/journal/1331\n\nPerhaps comments should be made at the commenters own blogs and thus be a real part of the blogosphere linked to the commented post through a usual URL-link?\n\nThat way you will automatically get all blogcomments from people whose blogs you follow in a similar fashion to how you will get all comments as well as all entries from people you''re following on jaiku.\n\nTo jump further into the blogosphere you''ll just follow the links in each post.\n\nPerhaps that''s a bit extreme - but it would at least make it easier to track quality content throughout the blogosphere...'
+    comments should be made at the commenters own blogs and thus be a real part of the blogosphere linked to the commented post through a usual URL-link?\n\nThat way you will automatically get all blogcomments from people whose blogs you follow in a similar fashion to how you will get all comments as well as all entries from people you''re following on jaiku.\n\nTo jump further into the blogosphere you''ll just follow the links in each post.\n\nPerhaps that''s a bit extreme - but it would at least make it easier to track quality content throughout the blogosphere...'
   comment_date: '2008-06-15 20:07:01'
   comment_post_ID: '165'
   comment_type: null